core-infra-svcs/terraform-provider-meraki/docs/resources/organizations_policy_object.md

 - `cidr` (String) CIDR Value of a policy object (e.g. 10.11.12.1/24")
 - `fqdn` (String) Fully qualified domain name of policy object (e.g. "example.com")
-- `group_ids` (Ports of Number) The IDs of policy object groups the policy object belongs to
+- `group_ids` (List of String) The IDs of policy object groups the policy object belongs to
 - `id` (String) The ID of the resource
 - `ip` (String) IP Address of a policy object (e.g. "1.2.3.4")
 - `mask` (String) Mask of a policy object (e.g. "255.255.0.0")